Playa Madera, Nicaragua: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you find the correct kind.
-The vast majority of adapters currently sold are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A and B. Be sure to choose the right kind.
+Many adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most locations.

 October

-October is pretty consistently hot.
+October in Playa Madera is pretty consistently hot.
 Temperatures average in the high 70s F (mid 20s C), with daytime temperatures significantly higher.

 What to wear/what to pack: